grahamegrieve/ClinicArrivals/documentation/Templates.md

 A typical example:

     Patient {{Patient.name}} has an appointment with {{Practitioner.name}} at {{Appointment.start.time}} on {{Appointment.start.date}}.
-3 hours prior to the appointment, you will be sent an SMS referring to a COVID-19 screening check to decide whether you should do a video consultation rather than seeing the doctor in person.
+3 hours prior to the appointment, you will be sent an SMS referring to a COVID-19 screening check to decide whether you should talk to the doctor by phone/video rather than seeing the doctor in person.
 Please do not respond to this message

+If video messaging is not in use, the message should not talk about the choice, as this would not be applicable

 ### Cancellation

 This message is sent when the appointment is cancelled.
-Note: you can't cancel via SMS, and this message isn't currently supported
+Note: you can't cancel via SMS, and this message isn't currently used/supported

 A typical example: